 Here are just a few things I’ve been up to with crochet, links for the patterns included:

 - I’ve always wanted to learn to crochet a heart.
 They are just the cutest things on the planet!
-I love this tutorial from Cornflower Blue Studio.
-It’s such a great step by step pattern.
 I think I did a pretty good job on my first try.

 - I’ve got the basic double crochet stitch down for a scarf and I wanted to up the ante a bit with design.
 I found this fabulous scarf tutorial from Fiber Flux and used some gorgeous orange yarn.
 Again a really simple pattern to follow, but it has such an intricate look.